Born: September 10, 1953

 Birthplace: Palo Alto, California, U.S.

-Irving's first stage appearance was at 9 months old in the production "Rumplestiltskin" where her father brought her on the stage to play the part of his child who he trades for spun gold.
-Then at age 2, she portrayed a bit-part character ("Princess Primrose") in a play which her father directed.
+Irving's first stage appearance was at age 2, portraying a bit-part character ("Princess Primrose") in a play which her father directed.
 She had a walk-on role in the 1965-66 Broadway show The Country Wife at age 12.
 Her character was to sell a hamster to Stacy Keach in a crowd scene.
-The play was directed by family friend Robert Symonds, the owner/operator of Lincoln Center, and who later became her stepfather after her father died and her mother remarried.
+The play was directed by family friend Robert Symonds, the owner/operator of Lincoln Center, and who would become her stepfather after her father died and her mother remarried.
 Within six months of returning to Los Angeles from London Academy of Music and Dramatic Art in the mid-1970s, Irving was cast in a major motion picture and was working on various TV projects such as guest spots in Police Woman, Happy Days, and a lead role in the mini-series epic Once an Eagle opposite veterans Sam Elliott and Glenn Ford, and a young Melanie Griffith.
 She played Juliet in Romeo and Juliet at the Los Angeles Free Shakespeare Theatre in 1975, and returned to the role at the Seattle Repertory Theatre (1982-1983).

 Irving's stage work includes on-Broadway shows such as Amadeus (replacing Jane Seymour due to pregnancy) at the Broadhurst Theatre for nine months, Heartbreak House with Rex Harrison at the Circle in the Square Theatre, Broken Glass at the Booth Theatre and Three Sisters with Jeanne Tripplehorn and Lili Taylor at the Roundabout Theatre.
-Additional Off-Broadway credits include: The Heidi Chronicles; The Road to Mecca; The Vagina Monologues in both London and New York; The Glass Menagerie with her mother, actress Priscilla Pointer; Celadine, a world premiere at George Street Playhouse in New Brunswick, New Jersey; and the 2006 one-woman play, A Safe Harbor for Elizabeth Bishop.
-In 1994, she and Anthony Hopkins hosted the 48th Tony Awards at the Gershwin Theatre, New York.[7][8]
+Additional off-Broadway credits include: The Heidi Chronicles, The Road to Mecca, The Vagina Monologues in both London and New York, The Glass Menagerie with her mother, Celadine, a world premiere at George Street Playhouse in New Brunswick, NJ and the 2006 one-woman play A Safe Harbor for Elizabeth Bishop, by Marta Góes, which was a Primary Stages production at the 59E59 Theaters.
+In 1994, Irving and Anthony Hopkins hosted the 48th Tony Awards at the Gershwin Theatre, New York.

 Irving received an Academy Award nomination for Best Supporting Actress for her performance in the film Yentl, Golden Globe nominations for her performances in the films Anastasia: The Mystery of Anna and Crossing Delancey, and an Obie Award for her stage performance in The Road to Mecca.

 Irving holds the distinction of being one of only two people to be nominated for both an Oscar and a Razzie Award for the same performance.
 Irving was nominated for both Best and Worst Supporting Actress for her work in Yentl.
 Only James Coco achieved the same feat for his work in Only When I Laugh.
-She was the winner of the category Worst Supporting Actress at the first annual Razzie Awards in 1981 for her film Honeysuckle Rose, beating, among others, Betsy Palmer for Friday the 13th and Elizabeth Ashley for Windows.
+She was the winner of the category Worst Supporting Actress at the first annual Razzie Awards in 1981 for her film Honeysuckle Rose, beating actresses including Betsy Palmer for Friday the 13th and Elizabeth Ashley for Windows.

 Year | Title | Role | Notes |